kevsiraki/dont_Trip/README.md

 <ul>
 	<p>Client Side/UX/Frontend</p>
 	<li>Find places along a route and add as many as you want along the way.</li>
+	<li>Fully featured automatic light/dark mode based upon time of day with custom CSS classes for each.</li>
+	<li>Regex for sorting places response list by distance or name.</li>
 	<li>Place info page with place name, distance, image, open/closed status/hours, website, address, and phone number.</li>
 	<li>Search history/clear search history options (both in settings and per history item).</li>
 	<li>Popular places in your state with geolocation REST API.</li>